Agentic Smart Contracts

 Lending is one of the largest on-chain application categories today.
 The architectural difference between an Ethereum lending protocol and an agentic lending protocol shows what this primitive shift actually changes.

-Lending on Ethereum today
+Lending on Ethereum (Aave, Compound)

 - An off-chain backend computes rates and risk